-All courses are offered in an on line format.
+All courses are offered in an on-line format for all concentrations except environmental planning.
 Students must have access to current computing technology and full Internet access (full TCP/IP and not behind a firewall).
-Additional details regarding platforms and connectivity are available by contact the Office of Graduate Studies in the School of Industry and Technology.
+Additional details regarding platforms and connectivity are available by contacting the Office of Graduate Studies in the College of Technology and Computer Science.